Wondering if there are any animals to be wary of in Iceland? Read our article to find out more about the wildlife of Iceland.

 Polar Bear

-An animal that a lot of people sometimes mistakenly believe to exist in Iceland is the polar bear.
-They are dangerous, so if you see one you shouldn’t approach, but you shouldn’t see one in Iceland as they aren’t native.
-Very rarely, they float over on icebergs, but polar bears don't normally actively hunt humans, and after their long journey they are starving, so will kill and destroy land if not taken care of.
-Iceland has considered capturing, healing, then returning the polar bears to where they come from, but as that costs upwards of 75,000 Euros (£67,100), they are killed upon arrival instead.
+An animal that people sometimes mistakenly believe to exist in Iceland is the polar bear.
+They are dangerous, so if you see one you shouldn’t approach, but you are extremely unlikely to see one in Iceland as they aren’t native.
+On a couple of occasions, they have floated over on icebergs from Greenland.
+Iceland has considered capturing, healing, and then returning the polar bears to where they come from, but that costs upwards of 75,000 Euros (£67,100).
+So instead, if this is ever to happen again they are killed upon arrival.

 Mink

-The other animal that is allowed to be killed with impunity (though animal welfare laws say they must be killed humanely) is the mink.
-First brought for fur farming, many have escaped over the years and have turned feral.
-They can harm native Icelandic birdlife, attacking the birds, eggs, and causing the breeding behaviour to change), and steal chickens across the country.
-Iceland did to try to completely eradicate the species, but gave it up as futile.
+The other animal that is allowed to be killed with impunity in Iceland (though animal welfare laws say they must be killed humanely) is the mink.
+First brought to Iceland for fur farming, many have escaped over the years and have turned feral.
+They can harm native Icelandic birdlife, attacking the birds, eggs, and causing the breeding behaviour to change, and stealing chickens across the country.
+Iceland did try to completely eradicate the species but gave it up as futile.

 Rabbits

 Whilst they don’t have the same kill order as minks, rabbits are considered an invasive species if not kept at home as a pet.
-Many were released in 2010, or are descendants from those pets and now they have a similar destructive impact on the environment due to their high breeding rates.
-They now harm farms, occupied puffin burrows (harming their breeding patterns), fouling animal feed, destroying property and more.
+In 2010, someone released a few pet rabbits near Reykjavík and a population boom followed.
+The current rabbit population are descendants of those pets and now they have a similar destructive impact on the environment due to their high breeding rates.
+They now harm farms, attack occupied puffin burrows (harming their breeding patterns), fouling animal feed, destroying property and more.
 Don’t feed the rabbits when you see them, even though it can be tempting.

 Reindeer

 Reindeer do live in Iceland and were also originally brought for farming.
-They soon became wild and now there are roughly 3000-7000 reindeer in the East and North-East.
-There are 1,200-1,300 reindeer hunting permits issued each year, and their population is seasonally controlled because they take grazing land from sheep and could cause damage to the economy in a bad winter or with a volcanic eruption, both of which are known to happen in Iceland.
+They soon became wild and now there are roughly 6000-7000 reindeer in the East and North-East.
+A number of reindeer hunting permits are issued each year, depending on the population of male and female reindeer.
+Their population is seasonally controlled because they take grazing land from sheep and could cause damage to the economy in a bad winter or with a volcanic eruption, both of which are known to happen in Iceland.

 Arctic Fox

-The only mammal that is native to Iceland is the Arctic Fox, and they are a protected species in Hornstrandir in the north of Iceland.
-However, they are small, well-hidden and will avoid humans, so consider yourself lucky if you spot one in the wild!
-Their human avoidance is best known ny their odd distaste of fences, where they will avoid going through a fence at any cost.
+The only mammal that is native to Iceland is the Arctic Fox, a protected species in Hornstrandir in the north of Iceland.
+However, they are small, well-hidden, and will avoid humans, so consider yourself lucky if you spot one in the wild!
+Their human avoidance is best known by their odd distaste of fences, where they will avoid going through a fence at any cost.
 If you want to learn more about the fox, you can visit the Arctic Fox Center in the village of Súðavík in the Westfjords.

 Farm Animals

+These are likely the most common types of animals you will see on a road trip around the country.
 Like any country, you shouldn’t antagonise the farm animals while walking on their land, as getting rammed by a sheep will hurt despite their fluffy appearance.
-However, you must also be cautious when driving around Iceland as they may cross the roads, so keep an eye out when driving so you don’t hit any animals running across.
-Hitting them will hurt the animal, hurt the car, and will probably also harm you.
+However, you must also be cautious when driving around Iceland as they may cross the roads, so keep an eye out when driving.
+Hitting them will hurt the animal, damage your rental car, and will probably also harm you.